 - Many new faculty join the department between 1945 and 1964 including: Charles D. Coryell (inorganic and radiochemistry), Richard C. Lord (physical chemistry), John C. Sheehan (organic chemistry), David Hume (analytical chemistry), John D. Roberts (organic chemistry), C. Gardner Swain (organic chemistry), Lockhart B. Rogers (analytical chemistry), George Büchi (organic chemistry), and David Shoemaker (physical chemistry)

 - There are significant changes to the undergraduate chemistry curriculum.
-The 2-semester freshman chemistry lecture/lab course is modified, and a new sequence of lab courses is developed.
+The 2-semester first year chemistry lecture/lab course is modified, and a new sequence of lab courses is developed.

 - Construction begins on the Dreyfus Building to house organic, organometallic, and biological chemistry research laboratories.